-Some people with autism spectrum disorder (ASD) grow up without their condition being recognised, nor feel the need to get a formal diagnosis.
+Some people with autism spectrum disorder (ASD) grow up without their condition being recognised.
+Some people may, through choice, feel there is no need to get a formal diagnosis.
+However, formally recognising and understanding the needs of those with autism, can be a positive thing.

 The characteristics of autism vary from one person to another, but in order for a diagnosis to be made, a person will usually be assessed as having had persistent difficulties with social communication and social interaction and restricted and repetitive patterns of behaviours, activities or interests since early childhood, to the extent that these "limit and impair everyday functioning".